emann615/Active-Directory-Lab/README.md

 <img src="https://user-images.githubusercontent.com/117882385/224515688-e98f76a8-2d81-44ad-9afc-a963f0668c3c.jpg" height="80%" width="80%" alt="Windows Server 2022 Installation"/>

-10. Once your virtual machine has booted into Windows you will need to set a password for your Administrator account.
+10. Once your virtual machine has booted into Windows you will need to set a password for the Administrator account.
     * Your password can be anything but I just use something simple like '**Password1**' if you are just using it for a lab environment.

 <img src="https://user-images.githubusercontent.com/117882385/224515746-90d207cf-51ff-4c6c-85e4-8384ce739d30.jpg" height="80%" width="80%" alt="Windows Server 2022 Installation"/>